 During the fight with the bear when Amos Slade realizes just how outmatched Copper is and that all he can hope to do is aggravate and distract the bear, he abandons his attempts to escape the trap and instead tries to reach his gun.
 While subtle, it sort of highlights just how much he cares for Copper.

 Copper and Chief's bonding.

-Copper tracks down and mercilessly hunts Tod and his mate, looking like he won't hesitate for second to kill him should he get a hold of him, yet when Tod witnesses him about to be killed by a bear, he simply can't let it happen and rushes in to save his former best friend.
+Copper tracks down and mercilessly hunts Tod and his mate, looking like he won't hesitate for a second to kill him should he get a hold of him, yet when Tod witnesses Copper about to be killed by a bear, he simply can't let it happen and rushes in to save his former best friend.

 The look of absolute amazement on Copper's face right as he stares at the exhausted fox who had just saved him despite everything that had happened really sells it.